ccssmania/TestHomeSelect/readme.md

 `php artisan db:seed --class=ProductsTableSeede`
 `php artisan db:seed --class=StockTableSeede`

-Now you can acces first:
+Now you can access it first:
 `php artisan serve` and in the browser put `localhost:8000`

 Or